Software-Improvement-Group/sigridci/docs/integrations/sigrid-api-documentation.md

 ### System and portfolio objectives

-Sigrid allows you to define quality objectives for a system, either per system, or as portfolio-wide objectives that apply to all systems that match the conditions of the portfolio objective.
+Sigrid allows you to define quality objectives: either per system, or as portfolio-wide objectives that apply to all systems that match certain conditions.
 Defining quality objectives helps to set some realistic and feasible expectations, considering both the system's business context and its current technical state.
 For instance, typically business-critical systems using modern technologies require more ambitious targets than legacy systems.